Paz (satellite): Launch

 The satellite launched on a reused Falcon 9 rocket by SpaceX from Vandenberg Air Force Base, SLC-4E on 22 February 2018 at 14:17 UTC.
 The satellite hosted two secondary payloads: an AIS receiver and the Radio-Occultation and Heavy Precipitation (ROHP) experiment.
 The launch was shared by two 400 kg SpaceX test satellites for their Starlink, named Tintin A and B. It was the final flight of a Block 3 first stage, and reused the booster B1038 from the Formosat-5 mission.
 Paz weighs 1282 kg, and its total mass with fuel is 1341 kg.
 The payloads were carried to a Sun-synchronous dawn-dusk orbit.
 The launch was originally scheduled for 30 January 2018.

 The booster flew without landing legs and was expended at sea.
 It also featured Fairing 2.0 with a recovery attempt using a crew boat named Mr. Steven that is equipped with a net.
 The fairing narrowly missed the boat, leading to a soft water landing.

+Applications

+PAZ satellite images have been successfully used to monitor ground surface displacements, precipitation and cloud ice and crop classification.